voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

-You can provide the optional `flat=True` option to :meth:`get_field_schema() <fiftyone.core.dataset.Dataset.get_field_schema>` to conveniently retrieve a flattened version of a dataset's schema that includes all embedded document attributes as top-level keys:
+You can provide the optional `flat=True` option to :meth:`get_field_schema() <fiftyone.core.dataset.Dataset.get_field_schema>` to retrieve a flattened version of a dataset's schema that includes all embedded document attributes as top-level keys:

 .. code-block:: python
     :linenos: